yizhoucc/active_learning_irl/readme.md

 where $p(\theta|T_{\theta,\phi_i})$ is the output of $F(T_{\theta,\phi_i}, \phi_i)$
 here we can reweight the importance of $\theta_j$ based on the current estimation of $p(\theta)$ to ignore the information gain for very unlikely $\theta_j$.

+alternatives:

+discertize everything.
+F output to a softmax categorical theta. in finding phi step, with discrete we can calculate information directly. the major con is too many output dim when we have many parameters. my feeling is when the model gets larger, we need a lot more data to train it. could be a problem.